nginx-openid-connect/nginx-oidc-azure-ad/README.md

 # nginx-oidc-azure-ad

-Reference implementation of NGINX Plus as relying party for OpenID Connect authentication w/ Azure AD.
+Reference implementation of NGINX Plus as relying party for OpenID Connect authentication w/ Azure Entera.

-This repo provides the information of how to set up Azure AD, integrate with NGINX Plus, and locally test using a containerized NGINX Plus app, a frontend OIDC simulation tool, and a NGINX Dev Portal.
+This repo provides the information of how to set up Azure Entera, integrate with NGINX Plus, and locally test using a containerized NGINX Plus app, a frontend OIDC simulation tool, and a NGINX Dev Portal.

 > **Note:**
 >
-> - Azure AD's PKCE is not supported with NGINX Plus OIDC yet.
+> - Azure Entera's PKCE is not supported with NGINX Plus OIDC yet.

 ![](./docs/img/nginx-oidc-workflow.png)